 That’s why one of the most valuable tips we can offer is to look at ways of achieving a balance between the personal benefits of working remotely, and maintaining your career progression.

-Here are five tips to help you make the most of your work remotely:
+Here are five tips to help you make the most of working remotely:

 1. Make your presence felt digitally